Indore tops in govt's Smart City contest, followed by Surat, Agra | Science-Environment

 - India

 Indore on Friday bagged the best ''National Smart City Award'', followed by Surat and Agra.
-The central government announced the India Smart Cities Awards for 2022 on Friday.
+The Union Housing and Urban Affairs Ministry announced the India Smart Cities Awards for 2022 on Friday.
+The awards would be presented by President Droupadi Murmu at a ceremony in Indore on September 27.

-Madhya Pradesh has won the best 'State Award' and Tamil Nadu bagged the second spot.
-Rajasthan and Uttar Pradesh was on the third spot jointly.
+Among the 66 winners in different categories, Madhya Pradesh has won the best 'State Award' and Tamil Nadu bagged the second spot.
+Rajasthan and Uttar Pradesh were on the third spot jointly.

-Among the 100 smart cities in the country, Indore bagged the top spot, Surat in Gujarat the second place and Agra the third spot.
+Among the 100 cities being developed under the Modi government's Smart Cities Mission, Indore bagged the top spot, Surat in Gujarat the second place and Agra the third spot.

 In October last year, Indore was adjudged India's cleanest city for the sixth time in a row.